 A focal point is the first thing you want customers to notice when they enter your store or a specific department.
 It’s a visual magnet that draws the eye and piques interest.
 This could be a mannequin styled with a new outfit, a pyramid of featured products, or a bold graphic display.
 These central points of interest should be placed at eye level to capture immediate attention.
 Use them to break up long aisles, highlight new arrivals, or tell a specific product story.
 By creating these visual anchors, you can guide customers through different zones of your store, encouraging them to explore more of what you have to offer.
 Custom design and prototyping can help you build unique fixtures that make your focal points unforgettable.

-Product Display Techniques That Sell
+Product Display Techniques That Actually Sell

 Once you’ve mastered the core elements of visual merchandising, you can start applying specific techniques to make your products fly off the shelves.
 Think of your displays as silent salespeople—they need to capture attention, tell a compelling story, and make it easy for customers to say “yes.”
 The right product presentation doesn't just organize your inventory; it creates desire and drives sales by showing shoppers not just what you sell, but how it can fit into their lives.